salif/linkita/README.md

 ## Configuring

+Configuration options used by this theme.

+Most of them are optional.
+Copy-paste the examples into your `config.toml` file and comment out the options you don't use instead of setting empty values.

 | key | type | comment |
 | --- | --- | --- |
 | `default_language` | string | The default language |